-As individuals begin to head back to the gym, the focus turns to building muscle and strength.
-Obtaining additional knowledge regarding both topics will only help your fitness cause.
+As more individuals begin to head back to the gym, the focus turns to building muscle and strength.
+Gaining additional knowledge regarding both topics will only help your fitness cause.

 Fifteen Facts Regarding Muscle and Strength

 Muscle: Build and Preserve it as You Age

 1. How fast can you build muscle?
 One study reported, that “high responders” were able to build an average of 4.5 kg of muscle mass (about 10 lbs.) after 12-weeks of a push-pull-legs strength training program (5x/week).
 The “low-responders” put on an average of 1.2 kg (2.6 lbs.) in that same time span.

 2. Do you know there are three types of muscle tissue found in the body?
 Cardiac muscle, skeletal muscle, and smooth muscle are their names, and they come in all shapes and sizes.
 There are approximately 650 muscles in the human body.
 Some reports cite more because they count “all” muscle.
 For example, the biceps brachii muscle has two heads, does this count as one or two muscles?

 3. The gluteus maximus is the largest muscle in the body, the calf muscle can generate most force when used, and the jaw muscle exerts the most pressure.